Ultimate List of Frugal Living Blogs

-- Regularly updated and they cover a wide range of topics beyond frugal living.
-Finance, investing, loans, insurance, etc.
+- Regularly updated and they cover a wide range of topics beyond frugality, Finance, investing, loans, insurance, etc.

 - They’re all about cheap, simple meals built from cheap staples.
 This is the way we try to live at our house too, so we appreciate the new ideas.
 A big bag of potatoes, a sack of rice, and dried beans hanging around your cupboard for way too long?
 Go here to find out how to use them.

-Get some frugal living inspiration today: The Simple Dollar.
+Get some frugal inspiration today: The Simple Dollar.

 #3: Wise Bread

 Next up on our list of the best Thrifty Living Blogs is this very prolific one!